tectiv3/solo/README.md

 `EnhancedTailCommand` is a subclass of `Command` with a little bit of logic to make the logs more readable.
 You're free to create your own subclasses if you want!

 To remove a command, simply delete the command.
 No need to create a PR to fix the stub.
 We've provided a reasonable set of starting commands, but the `SoloServiceProvider` lives in your application, so you have full control of it.

-## Usage

-To use Solo, you simply need to run `php artisan solo`.

-You'll be presented with a dashboard.
-To navigate between processes use the left/right arrows.
-You can scroll the output by using the up/down keys. **Shift + up/down** scrolls by 10 lines instead of one.

-See the hotkeys on the dashboard for further details.

 ## Theming